The Ins and Outs of

 The Shank

-Three choices here - short, medium and long shank fish hooks.
+Three choices here - short, medium and long shank fishing hooks.
 Your choice of shank length should be made to suit the bait you're going to put on it.
 Chunky baits like peeler crab and mussel on short shank hooks, and worm, razorfish and sandeel on long shanks hooks for example.

 The Eye